Why Our Soil is Dying and What Does this Mean for You

 Take, for example, the rich farmlands in Iowa, one of the most prosperous agricultural states in the country.
 According to one BBC article [2], the topsoil at the turn of the 20th century was roughly 14 to 18 inches thick.
 Over just one hundred years, that degraded so much that the topsoil was just 6-8 inches thick—less than half.

 And that’s not just restricted to prime farmland!
 According to the World Wildlife Foundation [3], “half of the topsoil on the planet has been lost in the last 150 years.”
-So much of the world’s soil has been lost to erosion and soil degradation because of our modern farming methods.
+So much of the world’s soil has been lost to erosion and soil degradation because of our modern industrial farming methods.

 You might be thinking, “Surely we’re not entirely to blame for the soil degradation!”